mxagar/music_genre_classification/data_analysis/README.md

-# Data Analysis and Modeling
+# Reproducible ML Pipelines: Exploratory Data Analysis (EDA) and Modeling

 This sub-folder is a stand-alone sub-project in which the Exploratory Data Analysis (EDA) and basic modeling is done prior to transferring all the code into the production environment project.